-Silibinin, a flavonolignan from milk thistle seeds, possesses cancer chemopreventive properties in rodent models of prostate and colorectal carcinogenesis.
-We tested the hypotheses that silibinin or silipide, a formulation of silibinin with phospholipids to improve systemic availability, delay tumor development in TRAMP or Apc^{Min} mice, genetic models of prostate or intestinal malignancies, respectively.
-Mice received unformulated silibinin or silipide with their diet (0.2% silibinin equivalents) from weaning for their life time.
-Intervention with silipide reduced the size of well differentiated TRAMP adenocarcinomas by 31% and decreased incidence of poorly differentiated carcinomas by 61% compared to mice on control diet.
-Unformulated silibinin reduced only incidence of poorly differentiated carcinomas.
-Silipide decreased plasma levels of insulin-like growth factor (IGF)-1 by 36%, and levels of circulating IGF binding protein (IGFBP)-3 in mice on silipide or silibinin were 3.9- or 5.9-fold, respectively, elevated over those in control TRAMP mice.
-In Apc^{Min} mice on unformulated silibinin, adenoma numbers were slightly but not significantly reduced, whilst silipide had no effect.
-Blood and tissue levels of silibinin were measured by HPLC analysis.
-Plasma and prostate levels of silibinin were much higher in mice on silipide than in those on silibinin, whilst levels of silibinin in the intestinal mucosa of mice on unformulated silibinin were 2.5-fold higher than those in mice on silipide.
+Silibinin, a flavonolignan from milk thistle seeds, possesses cancer chemopreventive properties in rodent models of carcinogenesis.
+We tested the hypotheses that silibinin or silipide, silibinin formulated with phospholipids, delay tumour development in TRAMP or $Apc^{Min}$ mice, genetic models of prostate or intestinal malignancies, respectively.
+Mice received silibinin or silipide with their diet (0.2% silibinin equivalents) from weaning.
+Intervention with silipide reduced the size of well-differentiated TRAMP adenocarcinomas by 31%.
+Silipide and silibinin decreased incidence of poorly differentiated carcinomas by 61% compared to mice on control diet.
+Silipide decreased plasma levels of insulin-like growth factor (IGF)-1 by 36%.
+Levels of circulating IGF binding protein (IGFBP)-3 in mice on silipide or silibinin were 3.9- or 5.9-fold, respectively, elevated over those in control TRAMP mice.
+In $Apc^{Min}$ mice silibinin, but not silipide, had only a marginal adenoma number-reducing effect.
 The results support the advancement of silipide to the stage of clinical investigation in prostate cancer.
-Unformulated silibinin may be appropriate for evaluation to inhibit colorectal adenoma recurrence.

-Introduction
+1. Introduction

 The polyphenolic phytochemical silibinin, a flavonolignan (for structure see Figure 1), is a major constituent of the seeds of milk thistle (Silybum marianum L.).
 Silibinin and silymarin, a standardized milk thistle extract of which silibinin is a major component, are widely consumed as dietary supplements, especially in the USA.
 Amongst claims as to health benefits related to milk thistle components is the suggestion that they possess anticarcinogenic properties.
-This claim is supported by evidence in rodents according to which silibinin and silymarin can interfere with experimental malignancies of the prostate, intestinal tract, skin and bladder (1-8).
+This claim is supported by evidence in rodents according to which silibinin and silymarin can interfere with experimental malignancies of the prostate, intestinal tract, skin and bladder.
 The clinical evaluation of flavonoids such as silibinin has been hampered by their poor systemic availability associated with, at least in part, their propensity to undergo avid conjugative metabolism.
 In order to improve the bioavailability of silibinin, it has been formulated with phosphatidylcholine ("silipide", Indena SpA, Milan, Italy).
-Clinical evaluation of this formulation at single or repeated doses in healthy volunteers and cancer patients demonstrated its safety (9, 10) and the superior bioavailability of silibinin released from silipide when compared to silymarin (11).
+Clinical evaluation of this formulation at single or repeated doses in healthy volunteers and cancer patients demonstrated its safety 9,10 and the superior bioavailability of silibinin released from silipide when compared to silymarin.
+11

 Genetically induced rodent models of carcinogenesis can be exploited to generate information on the efficacy, pharmacodynamics and pharmacokinetics of novel putative cancer chemoprevention agents, and such information is extremely valuable in the planning of clinical intervention studies.
 The "Transgenic Adenocarcinoma of the Mouse Prostate" (TRAMP) is a model of prostate cancer which mimics progressive forms of the human disease.
-Expression of the SV40 early genes (T and t antigen) in TRAMP mice is driven by the prostate-specific promoter probasin, leading to cell transformation within the prostate (12).
-All male TRAMP mice develop prostate cancer from approximately 18 weeks of age, and the disease progresses from prostatic intraepithelial neoplasia to histologic cancer and finally to carcinoma, which can metastasize to lymph nodes, lungs, liver and bone (13).
-The Apc^{Min} mouse is a model of intestinal carcinogenesis genetically driven by a truncating Apc gene mutation (12).
+Expression of the SV40 early genes (T and t antigen) in TRAMP mice is driven by the prostate-specific promoter probasin, leading to cell transformation within the prostate.
+All male TRAMP mice develop prostate cancer from approximately 18 weeks of age, and the disease progresses from prostatic intraepithelial neoplasia to histologic cancer and finally to carcinoma, which can metastasize to lymph nodes, lungs, liver and bone.
+The $Apc^{Min}$ mouse is a model of intestinal carcinogenesis genetically driven by a truncating Apc gene mutation.
 It resembles the human heritable condition familial adenomatous polyposis coli (FAP).
 Tea polyphenols, genistein and curcumin are polyphenolic phytochemicals currently at varying stages of clinical evaluation, which have been found to impede carcinogenesis in these two models.
-The first two interventions interfered with carcinogenesis in TRAMP mice (15, 16), and curcumin slowed adenoma development in Apc^{Min} mice (17, 18).
+The first two interventions interfered with carcinogenesis in TRAMP mice, 15,16 and curcumin slowed adenoma development in $Apc^{Min}$ mice.